python/typing/docs/guides/writing_stubs.rst

 present at runtime.
 In that case, the contents of ``__all__`` should be identical in the stub and at runtime.
-If the runtime dynamically adds or removes elements (for example if certain functions are only available on some platforms), include all possible elements in the stubs.
+If the runtime dynamically adds or removes elements (for example if certain functions are only available on some system configurations), include all possible elements in the stubs.

 Stub-Only Objects
 -----------------